RahadyanRizqy/rust-welcome/README.md

 ## Development

 To restart the server after making changes, press `Ctrl+C` to stop the current instance and run `cargo run` again.

-## License

-This project is open source and available under the [MIT License](LICENSE).
-- env_logger - Logging
-- log - Logging facade

-## License

-This project is open source and available under the MIT License.